KC2016/Project-Ford-GoBike-System/README.md

 ## How I made it

-After a first exploratory view, I chose to simplify the dataset according my targets.
+After a first exploratory view, I chose to simplify the dataset according to my targets.
 So, I dropped columns of the stations (coordinates), and I created columns of age, age group and weekdays.
-I noticed that the gender female has no outliers in informing the date of birth, hence the age.<br/><br/>
+I noticed that the gender female has no outliers in informing the date of birth, hence the age.<br/>

 In the exploratory analysis, I explored different types of visualizations for my variables and found interesting features. <br/>
-Regarding the users and trips, men and people between 18 and 39 years old are majority in trips.
-Subscribers are also majority in the trips, they use these bikes regularly in weekdays, mainly for short trips.
-Saturday has the lower demand for bikes.
-Strangely, the behavior of 70+ change on Wednesdays and om Fridays, they have a higher variation in the duration of trips.<br/><br/>
+Regarding the users and trips, men and people between 18 and 39 years old are a majority on trips.
+Subscribers are also a majority in the trips, they use these bikes regularly on weekdays, mainly for short trips.
+Saturday has a lower demand for bikes.
+Strangely, the behavior of 70+ change on Wednesdays and on Fridays, they have a higher variation in the duration of trips.<br/>

-I chose the results to put in your explanatory analysis according the relevance they have to draw the user profile and demands per bike in weekdays.<br/><br/>
+I chose the results to put in your explanatory analysis according to the relevance they have to draw the user profile and demands per bike on weekdays.<br/>

-I had a good feedback given by a Data Analyst in a preliminary version of the exploratory analysis and I have applied sobe of her suggestions in my project.<br/>
+I had good feedback given by a Data Analyst in a preliminary version of the exploratory analysis and I have applied some of her suggestions in my project.<br/>

 ## References
 - https://towardsdatascience.com/ways-to-detect-and-remove-the-outliers-404d16608dba